-The biggest appeal though, is getting involved in a massive industry that is on the ground floor with almost unlimited potential.
+The biggest appeal is getting involved in a massive industry that is on the ground floor and which has almost unlimited potential.

-Suffice it to say, there will be some marijuana stocks that do exceptionally well over the coming years.
-Investors who zero in on those particular stocks could be rewarded with spectacular gains over the next few years.
+Suffice it to say, some marijuana stocks will do exceptionally well over the coming years.
+Investors who zero in on those particular stocks could be rewarded.

 U.S. Marijuana Legalization

-The projections for legal U.S. marijuana sales are incredible, but they don’t really factor in the potential revenue that would come if it becomes legal on a federal level.
+The projections for legal marijuana sales in the U.S. are incredible, but they don’t really factor in the potential revenue that would come if the drug became legal federally.

-Global legal marijuana sales could triple over the next four years and then skyrocket after that.
-Many analysts believe that the U.S., the world’s biggest economy, could legalize recreational marijuana use within five years.
+Many analysts believe that the U.S., the world’s biggest economy, could legalize recreational marijuana within five years.
+It all depends who is in the White House.

-On a state level, the U.S. is already well on its way; 10 states and Washington, D.C. have legalized marijuana for adult recreational use and 33 states have legalized medical marijuana.
+At the state level, the U.S. is already well on its way; 11 states and D.C. have legalized recreational pot and 33 states have legalized medical marijuana.

-With marijuana legal in some U.S. states but not federally, it makes for some confusing times.
+With marijuana being legal in some U.S. states but not federally, it makes for some confusing times.

-For example, pot is legal in Washington state, Michigan, Alaska, and in Canada.
-But Canadians crossing the border into Washington, Michigan, or Alaska can be barred from the U.S. for life if they admit to having smoked marijuana.
+Furthermore, even though pot is legal in certain U.S. states, Canadians crossing the border into those states can be barred from the U.S. for life if they either admit to having smoked marijuana, they bring cannabidiol (CBD) with them, or they admit to owning marijuana stocks that trade on the Nasdaq.
 That’s because borders are federally operated.

-And while President Donald Trump has suggested he backs states’ rights to decide their own marijuana fate, he has never said recreational marijuana usage would become legal on a federal level.
+Whereas Barr doesn’t like to see conflicts between state and federal laws, President Donald Trump seems okay with it.
+While Trump has suggested that he backs states’ rights to decide their own marijuana fate, he has never said that recreational marijuana should become federally legal.

 U.S. States Legalizing Marijuana